lkoepsel/microserver/README.md

 Run these two commands to install the first version of files on the board.
 ```
-mpr littlefs_rp2 # this command will erase ALL program files on Pico!!
+mpremotelittlefs_rp2 # this command will erase ALL program files on Pico!!
 mpbuild.py files_v1.txt
 ```

 To move to the next version with *n* as the desired build version.
 ```
-mpr littlefs_rp2 # this command will erase ALL program files on Pico!!
+mpremotelittlefs_rp2 # this command will erase ALL program files on Pico!!
 mpbuild files_vn.txt
 ```
 ### Version 1